What Are The Different Cigar Shapes?

 - Typical Metric Dimensions (mm): 190×15

-Essentially an inch-longer Panatela, Lanceros are a rare breed.
+Essentially a Panatela with the same ring gauge and an extra inch in length, Lanceros are a rare breed.
 These refined cigars also feature a very slightly larger ring gauge in order to support the extra length.

 Nevertheless, Lanceros are experiencing a minor renaissance with a fervent following.
-If you ever have the opportunity, they’re a unique cigar that offer an evolution in flavours similar to the Churchill.
+If you ever have the opportunity, they’re a unique cigar that offers an evolution in flavours similar to the Churchill.

 - Typical Imperial Dimensions (in): 7.5×50